 Department of History of Art and Architecture

-Seventh Year Student
+Interviewed as Seventh Year Student

 I research the confluence of Dakota and Euro-American cultures during the turbulent settlement of the Upper Midwest in the 19th century.
 I examine artistic exchanges between Native and settler artists, military officials, and explorers through the lens of agency – that of humans and objects.
 The meanings of tobacco pipe carvings and ethnographic paintings shifted as artists accommodated a shared world of change.